-Your joints like to be moved around as much as possible.
-And your knees are no exception.
-It's important to stretch and flex the knee before a workout to give it a proper warm-up to get blood moving through the joint and the muscles surrounding it, which helps prevent injuries.
-You'll also make sure that you have enough range of motion to do the exercises in your workout that you want to do.
+Your joints like to be moved around as much as possible, and your knees are no exception.
+It's important to stretch and flex the knee before a workout to give it a proper warm-up.

 When you move a joint it releases its own natural lubricant, called synovial fluid.
 This keeps the joint moving smoothly.
-The best way to get your joints properly lubricated is to move them with as much range of motion as possible, which means you'll have to bend the knee a lot during the warm-up.
+The best way to get your joints properly lubricated is to move them with as much range of motion as possible, which means you'll have to bend and straighten your knees during the warm-up.

-Avoid exercises that put immense pressure on the knee.
-For the warm-up, you want to gradually build up to the point where your joints can handle whatever you're going to do during your workout.
+Avoid exercises that put immense pressure on your joints during your knee warm up.
+Gradually build up to the point where your joints can handle whatever you're going to do during your workout.
 Try to avoid high-impact exercises like running and jumping.
 Instead, ease into these activities with low-impact activities like stair climbs and biking.

 Lower the resistance on an exercise or spin bike and pedal slowly for five minutes to get blood flowing through your knees.
 This is one of the lowest-impact exercises that you can do for your knees that warms up the joint and all of the muscles surrounding it.
 The bike is also a good way to warm up your entire body for a workout.